 - Take advantage of Mitchell Hamline’s broad network of practicing lawyers for practical training and in-the-field placement.

 - For law faculty, learn about the American legal system and receive important grounding in the case law method and legal reasoning process at the heart of the common law tradition.
 Increasingly, an LL.M. degree from an American law school is recognized as an important professional credential in many educational institutions.

-- Customize your own LL.M. degree with either a specialized focus or a general degree.
-You will have the flexibility to create your own program and put together course and seminar schedules that reflect certain a practice specialty or academic focus that is of particular interest to you.
+- Customize your own LL.M. degree with either a specialized focus or general courses.
+You will have the flexibility to create your own program and put together a curriculum that reflect a certain practice specialty or academic focus that is of particular interest to you.